 - Health education, pamphlets and literature; health-related programs with an emphasis on wellness

 - Over-the-counter remedies for colds, headaches, sore throats, etc.

-- Latex condoms, dental dams and lubricant at wholesale prices; free condoms are often available
+- Latex condoms, lubricant and dental dams are often available for free.

 Earlham students often require immunizations during their time on campus, whether for routine health reasons or for study abroad.